Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 	For the romance, there are no restrictions on race, gender, or class.
 As long as your charisma doesn't suck and you aren't illiterate, you will have a chance (male halflings will have the easiest time, but 12 CHA is the highest stat requirement).
 You must complete Mazzy's quest and bring her with you to rescue Imoen in order to begin her romance in Chapter 6.

      Romancing others will not stop you from romancing Mazzy, though for most romances, you will have to make a choice if you are already committed.
 It will be very clear when that moment comes and Mazzy generally won't care if you commit to another romance afterwards.
 Once the romance is active, you will have additional choices for your talks and depending on your choices, it can get semi-explicit.
 We don't have sex scenes per se but Mazzy is happy to discuss such things as frankly as you wish.
 The romance can be activated in TOB and an active romance can be continued.

+3) Rating/Content Warnings:
+	Just to make this very clear, parts of the Mazzy-romance dialogue are definitely R-rated and NSFW.
+The most explicit content is hidden behind the dialogue option "I want to talk about sex."
+	For Content Warnings, there's a fair amount of violence/killing, similar to the game itself.
+There's also a fair amount of non-explicit sex, though the NPC-NPC romances themselves can be turned off, and some content relating to non-con/dubious consent.
+The latter is primarily discussing things that happened in the past or offscreen, but the worst of it involves Korgan and to a lesser extent, Edwin.
+If you install ForTheEvil, you're also given the choice to be similarly evil in a few places.

 ----------------------------------------------------------------------------------------------------------------------